IDU-CVLab/COV19D/README.md

 4. The code "Static_Cropping_Deeplearning_Model_for_CT_images.py"  <br/>
 Uses the above mentioned CNN model with images preprocessed before training.
 The preprocessing includes a static rectangular croping to the Region of Interest (ROI) in the CT sclices and statitical methods for uppermost and lowermost removal of the slcies in each CT scan image. <br />
 The code can be devided in two parts: <br/>
- PartI.
+ _PartI_.
 The code without slice processing and parameters tuning: <br />
 ● The code can be found at https://github.com/IDUCVLab/COV19D/blob/main/COV19-CT-DB-CNN-model.py  <br />
 ● The code is written fully in Python using Spyder 3 IDE (.py code) and you should have the appropriate software/tools to use python code.  <br />
 ● Dependencies used to build the code are: <br />